I Don’t Understand the Directions!

 Therefore, learning about any new subject means that we have to be clear about definitions, intent, and purpose.
 Usually, learning about anything new requires repetition, asking questions for calcification, and doing something more than once.

 It gets frustrating to keep asking for clarification sometimes; again because we think we are smart enough to understand it the first time.
 However, asking questions is better than making mistakes.
-The adage of measure twice, cut once comes to mind, or knowing which tool is the right one to use.
+Click To Tweet

 When it comes to our recovery, no question is foolish.